nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

-Managing the :term:`Network Card` to Capture and Analyse Network Traffic
+Managing the Network Card to Capture and Analyse Network Traffic
 =================================================================

 By default, the forensicVM initiates with its network card disabled.
 This design choice is deliberate, to minimize the potential risks of activating a network card on a possibly compromised virtual forensic machine.
 Activating such a network card could jeopardize not only your individual computer but the broader network environment.